nik786/kube-learn/ci-ques.md

 Ques-02
 ------------

-1.What is AWS Landing Zone?
+1.What is AWS Landing Zone.
-2.What is AWS Organizations?
+2.What is AWS Organizations.
 3.Explain about S3 secured way of giving access to users?
 4.IAM User vs Role?
 5.IAM Assume Role?